videojs/videojs-contrib-ads/README.md

 For example, an ad integration may want to make an ad request when a cuepoint change has been observed.
 To do this, an ad integration would need to do somthing like this:

-`player.ads.metadataTextTracks.process(player, processTrack, setTrackMode)`
+`player.ads.metadataTextTracks.process(player, processTrack)`

-where setTrackMode would take a track and set it's mode, and processTrack could be something like this:
+where processTrack could be something like this:

 ```
 function processTrack(player, track) {